Flow Agentic Accounting

-The best AI accounting software for multi-entity businesses in 2026 is Flow ERP for teams that need a full accounting system replacement with native consolidation and AI agents at the GL layer — and Sage Intacct or Oracle NetSuite for mid-market teams that need compliance-grade financial management with a consultant-led implementation.
+The best AI accounting software for multi-entity businesses is Flow ERP for teams that need a full accounting system replacement with native consolidation and AI agents at the GL layer — and Sage Intacct or Oracle NetSuite for mid-market teams that need compliance-grade financial management with a consultant-led implementation.

 Finance teams managing multiple entities are still manually pulling data, running intercompany eliminations in spreadsheets, and closing books 10+ days after month-end.
 This happens not because better tools don't exist, but because most AI accounting software comparisons lump full ERPs, AP automation tools, bookkeeping apps, and audit platforms into the same list without distinguishing what each is built to do.